University Administrative Policies

 Sub-Recipient Factors Vendor Factors

-Has responsibility for programmatic decision making.
+Exercises considerable discretionary judgment and determines who is eligible to receive what federal assistance.
 Provides the goods or services within its normal business operations.

 Uses the federal funds to carry out its own program, as compared to providing goods or services for a UNM program.
-Provides similar goods or services to many different purchasers.
+Not subject to the compliance requirements of the federal program.

 Provides matching funds or cost sharing.
 Provides services of a repetitive nature or goods of a commonly available kind.